10 Universal Best Practices For Starting A Nonprofit Blog

 By creating quality content that is unique to your organization (stories, photo galleries, events) search engines, like Google, will start to recognize your blog.
 How?

-Your articles make your site more engaging for users, which signals to search engines that your website and blog is a reputable source for good information.
+Your articles make your site more engaging for users, which signals to search engines that your website and blog are a reputable sources for good information.
 This makes search engines happy and pushes them to promote your content by ranking it higher in search results.

 Why Do I Need a Blog if I Already Use Social Media?